 “Pay attention to your posture, your vocal inflections, your vocal variety — which means not always speaking on and on for 20 minutes, so that you have no idea when one sentence ends and the next sentence begins,” Stuart said.

 He advises presenters to move with purpose and make eye contact.
 “Rest your eyes on individuals,” he said.
 “Do not scan the audience.”

 3. Don’t just end your presentation — come to a conclusion: “Some people just literally stop talking and then there's that awkward four seconds of silence,” Stuart said.
 “So I actually give my participants points if they do nothing more than say, ‘That concludes my presentation.’”

-The “Say It Simply & Smartly” workshop is one of a series of professional leadership seminars offered at KUEC.
-The events combine academic research with real-world know-how that business professionals can take back and immediately apply in their workplaces.
+This and the other leadership workshops combine academic research with real-world know-how that business professionals can take back and immediately apply in their workplaces.